-Floodway - The channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation.
+Floodway - The channel of the river, creek or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.

 Frontage - That portion of a lot fronting upon a street or way, said frontage to be measured continuously along one street line between its side lot lines and their intersection with the street line.